drduh/macOS-Security-and-Privacy-Guide/README.md

 ## Kernel level packet filtering

-A highly customizable, powerful, but also most complicated firewall exists in the kernel.
-It can be controlled with `pfctl` and various configuration files.
+macOS also includes a powerful, highly customizable kernel-level firewall.
+However, it is the most complex option and is managed with `pfctl` and configuration files.

 pf can also be controlled with a GUI application such as [Murus](https://www.murusfirewall.com/).